df-rw/ob-app-sidecar/README.md

 - `nginx-docker.conf` is configured to listen on port `8080` for inbound requests, pass off application requests to the application server on `8082`, with the validation service listening on port `8081`.
-- `make docker.build` will build the observable Framework frontend application and all backends.
+- `make docker.build` will build all containers.
-- `make docker.up` will run everything.
+- `make docker.up` will run all containers.
 - `make docker.down` will stop everything.
 - `make docker.clean` will kill everything.